Examples and features

 Standard NPA hierarchy

 If the DAG corresponds to a single global shared source scenario, then doing an inflation does not grant any advantage.
-In this case, the semidefinite programs are those to the standard Navascués-Pironio-Acín hierarchy [4].
+In this case, the semidefinite programs are those corresponding to the standard Navascués-Pironio-Acín hierarchy [7].

-Example 4: Critical visibility of the PR box in the standard Bell scenario with quantum sources
+Example 5: Critical visibility of the PR box in the standard Bell scenario with quantum sources

-Let us recover the critical visibility of \(v_{\text{crit}}=\frac{1}{\sqrt{2}}\) for a Popescu-Rohrlich box [5].
+Let us recover the critical visibility of \(v_{\text{crit}}=\frac{1}{\sqrt{2}}\) for a Popescu-Rohrlich box [8].
+We will take this chance to use the in-built function for optimizing scalar quantities under (relaxations of) the set of feasible distributions.

 [10]: